LONG-ARM MACHINE SERVICES

 3. Do not pin your quilt.
 I have to load up all three layers separately.

 4. Please make sure your lining is squared, even, and pressed open.
-I prefer the salvages sewn horizontally.
-If you have to piece two or more sections, it’s better and takes less fabric to sew the salvages together.
+I prefer the selvages sewn horizontally.
+If you have to piece two or more sections, it’s better and takes less fabric to sew the selvages together.

-5. I can machine bind your quilt for an additional $15.
+5. I can machine bind your quilt for an additional fee.
+Machine binding prices start at $15.
 Be sure to send binding fabric along with your quilt.